← Back to 史記

 西 西 西

 In the thirteenth year, King Ping died.
-General Zi Chang said: 'Crown prince Zhen is young, and moreover his mother was the one that the former crown prince Jian should have married.'
-He desired to establish Ling Yin Zi Xi.
+General Zi Chang said: 'Crown prince Zhen is young, and his mother was the woman whom the former crown prince Jian should have married.'
+He wished to establish the lingyin Zixi.
 Zi Xi was King Ping's concubine younger brother and had righteousness.
 Zi Xi said: 'The state has constant law.
 To change the establishment brings disorder, and to speak of it brings execution.'
 They then established crown prince Zhen.
 This was King Zhao.

 53